 SUBJECT: INDIGENOUS EYE HEALTH

-Lisa Penrose (2016) is a clinical and public health optometrist, with a passion for developing models of integrated primary health care to improve Indigenous eye health.
-Lisa is a Churchill Fellow, with a Master’s in Public Health, experienced in business and project management; currently working in the NW Queensland region in partnership with Gidgee Healing, and also LEAD Trainer for Queensland in diabetic retinopathy screening utilizing retinal imaging.
+Lisa Penrose-Herbert (2016) is a clinical and public health optometrist with a passion for developing models of integrated primary health care to improve Indigenous eye health.
+Lisa is a Churchill Fellow, with a Masters in Public Health, experienced in business and project management, currently working in the North West Queensland region in partnership with Gidgee Healing, and also Lead Trainer for Queensland in diabetic retinopathy screening utilizing retinal imaging.

 To assist in “closing the gap in vision” Lisa utilizes a multidisciplinary integrated model of eye care as part of chronic disease management, strong Community partnerships, and innovative eHealth models, resulting in effective, efficient referral pathways.